 Submission ID Key Points of Submission Analysis State Interest?
 Yes/No Recommendation Significant Change? development.
 The original concept for Kooralbyn identified the locality for multiple dwellings and similar residential style-development.
 The submission notes that the inclusion of both sites in the Major Tourism Zone will injuriously affect the land in regards to its future development potential, and is not the preferred intent of this land, which is medium density residential development such as multiple dwellings / townhouses and/or retirement accommodation.
-The submission seeks that the land currently included in the Emerging Communities Precinct surrounding the golf course of Lots 209 and 210 and the existing tennis centre (Lot 51) be included in the Low-medium Density Residential Zone based on the following: In relation to Lot 51, the proposed change from the Residential Precinct to the Major Tourism Zone will reduce land use rights (i.e. residential development opportunities) and consequently injuriously affect the land; The land in the Emerging Community Precinct is intent on providing for medium density residential development in support of the resort; The Low-medium Density Residential Zone is consistent with the established uses immediately surrounding the resort, provides the most effective mechanism of regulating future land uses (with inappropriate forms of development or unsuitable scale and intensity of development regulated by the planning scheme's overlays) and is consistent with the intent of the locality established in the original master plan for Kooralbyn.
-Fart Landslide Hazard and Steep Slope Hazard Overlay
+The submission seeks that the land currently included in the Emerging Communities Precinct surrounding the golf course of Lots 209 and 210 and the existing tennis centre (Lot 51) be included in the Low-medium Density Residential Zone based on the following: In relation to Lot 51, the proposed change from the Residential Precinct to the Major Tourism Zone will reduce land use rights (i.e. residential development opportunities) and consequently injuriously affect the land; The land in the Emerging Community Precinct is intent on providing for medium density residential development in support of the resort; The Low-medium Density Residential Zone is consistent with the established uses immediately surrounding the resort, provides the most effective mechanism of regulating future land uses (with inappropriate forms of development's overlays) and is consistent with the intent of the locality established in the original master plan for Kooralbyn.
+The submission also provides an alternative option for Council to consider in relation to Lots 209 and 210, being the inclusion of the land in the Low Density Residential Zone.
+The function of the fun